voken1/docs/guide/how_to_query.rst

    ``True`` means the address is whitelisted already, and ``False`` for not.

 whitelistReferralsCount
-   The quantity of whitelisted addresses of referrals.
+   The quantity of whitelisted referrals, from the given address.

 balance
    Balance of Voken2.0, with 6 decimals.